boredsquirrel/Recommended-Flatpak-Apps/README.md

 ### Libreoffice
 is the only complete Office Suite for easily editing WYSIWYG (what you see is what you get) Documents.
-- huge and old codebase
+- huge and old codebase, Flatpak can only be installed as a bundle of all
 - incompatible with portals currently ([Issue](https://bugs.documentfoundation.org/show_bug.cgi?id=159311)

 ### Alternative Solutions